 18U NATIONAL TEAM

-Each year, USA Baseball and its national member organizations who are competing in the event invite the top high school-aged players in America to the Tournament of Stars presented by Major League Baseball, an all-star tournament featuring the top 18U players in the country.
+USA Baseball invites the top high school-aged players in America to the Tournament of Stars presented by Major League Baseball, an all-star tournament featuring the top 18U players in the country.
 The event is held at the USA Baseball National Training Complex in Cary, N.C., and is used as the primary selection vehicle for the 18U National Team.
+Additionally, players are evaluated and selected for the 18U National Team Trials via the 17U National Team Identification Series and 17U National Team Development Program.

-This year, in addition to the Tournament of Stars, the 18U National team will travel to Taichung, Taiwan, for the IBAF AAA/18U World Cup.
+In addition to the 2014 Tournament of Stars, the 18U National team will compete in the COPABE 18U Pan American Championships.

 Current Major Leaguers Matt Holliday, Bryce Harper, Clayton Kershaw, Buster Posey, Eric Hosmer, Freddie Freeman and B.J. and Justin Upton have all worn the USA jersey as 18U players.